IslamKhSh/CardSlider/README.md

 ## Features
 1- Show preview of pages in left and right (or top and bottom).

-2- Can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.
+2- Can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF (carousel effect).

 3- Can make pages auto swiped after specific time.